 Net sales at constant exchange rates excludes the impact of using different currency exchange rates to translate the financial information of Ahold Delhaize subsidiaries or joint ventures to euros.
-This is done by translating the prior period results to euros using the current period's exchange rates.

-Management believes this measure provides useful insight into the operating performance of the Company as a whole including its foreign subsidiaries or joint ventures as this measure improves comparability.
+Ahold Delhaize's management believes this measure provides a better insight into the operating performance of Ahold Delhaize's foreign subsidiaries or joint ventures.